GraphMend: Code Transformations for Fixing Graph Breaks in PyTorch 2: Introduction

 \section{Introduction}

-PyTorch has emerged as one of the most widely adopted deep learning frameworks in both academia and industry, primarily due to its ease of use and flexibility \cite{pytorch}.
+PyTorch has emerged as one of the most widely adopted deep learning frameworks in both academia and industry, primarily due to its ease of use and flexibility~\cite{pytorch}.
 However, its general-purpose design incurs efficiency overheads, leaving PyTorch workloads less optimized than handcrafted GPU implementations.
-To bridge this gap, PyTorch 2 \cite{pyotrch2} introduced a Python Just-in-Time (JIT) compilation pipeline that translates model operations into optimized GPU code, achieving performance close to handcrafted implementations.
+To bridge this gap, PyTorch 2~\cite{pyotrch2} introduced a Python Just-in-Time (JIT) compilation pipeline that translates model operations into optimized GPU code, achieving performance close to handcrafted implementations.

-One of the central intermediate representations (IR) in this pipeline is the FX graph \cite{torch.fx}.
+One of the central intermediate representations (IRs) in this pipeline is the FX graph~\cite{torch.fx}.
 TorchDynamo intercepts and symbolically evaluates Python bytecode to create an FX graph.
-The FX graph is then passed as the IR to a backend compiler, by default TorchInductor \cite{pyotrch2}, which applies a series of graph-level and kernel-level optimizations before lowering the computation to efficient kernels for GPU execution.
+The FX graph is then passed to a backend compiler, by default, TorchInductor~\cite{pyotrch2}, which applies a series of graph-level and kernel-level optimizations before lowering the computation to efficient kernels for GPU execution.
+When tracing the FX graph, TorchDynamo often struggles with unsupported Python operations, which it handles by falling back to eager mode.
+These unsupported operations include data-dependent control flow such as conditionals that depend on runtime values, certain Python side effects like I/O operations, and runtime validation guards that perform data-dependent assertions.
+In such cases, it inserts graph breaks, resulting in multiple disjoint FX graphs instead of a single unified one~\cite{GRAPE, pyotrch2}.

-A key component in the PyTorch compilation pipeline is the capture of code into an FX graph through symbolic evaluation.
-It is important to avoid splitting the forward function into smaller graphs, since unsupported code triggers execution to fall back to eager mode, fragmenting the computation.
-For example, TorchDynamo often encounters difficulties when resolving conditional jumps, as control flow depending on dynamic values cannot be statically determined \cite{GRAPE}.
-In such cases like dynamic control flow or calls to certain Python built-ins, TorchDynamo cannot capture the affected code into the FX graph.
-Instead, it inserts a graph break, which splits the computation into multiple fragments \cite{pyotrch2}.
-As a result, a single forward function may be compiled into several disjoint FX graphs rather than one unified graph.

-The compiled FX graphs run on the optimized backend, while the regions between them execute in standard PyTorch eager mode \cite{pytorch}.
-Each fallback to eager execution requires GPU kernels to synchronize with the CPU to fetch and schedule subsequent operations.
-These repeated host-device synchronizations introduce substantial overhead, since control is repeatedly transferred between CPU and GPU instead of executing long fused kernels entirely on the device.
-Moreover, graph breaks reduce optimization opportunities, as each FX graph is compiled in isolation, preventing cross-graph fusion and global optimization \cite{agrawal2019tensorfloweagermultistagepythonembedded, pyotrch2}.